Moqi/angrybots/Assets/Photon Unity Networking/readme.txt

 	This service is geared towards room-based games and the server cannot be modified.
 	Read more about it: http://www.exitgamescloud.com

-	Alternatively, you can download the server SDK and run your own Photon server.
+	Alternatively, download the Server SDK and run your own Photon Server.
-	The SDK comes with a complete game logic (ready to run, like in Photon Cloud) but you also get the source code for the game logic to modify and extend it.
+	The SDK has the binaries to run immediately but also includes the source code and projects for the game logic.
+You can use that as basis to modify and extend it.
 	A 100 concurrent user license is free (also for commercial use) per game.
 	Read more about it: http://www.exitgames.com/photon

 Subscriptions bought in Asset Store
-	Follow these steps, if you bought a package with Photon Cloud Subscription in the Asset Store:
+	Follow these steps, when you bought a package with Photon Cloud Subscription in the Asset Store:

-	•	Register a Photon Cloud Account: cloud.exitgames.com
+	•	Register a Photon Cloud Account: https://cloud.exitgames.com/Account/SignUp
 	•	Get your AppID from the Dashboard
 	•	Send a Mail to: developer@exitgames.com
 		With: